 In the case of incorporation, the incorporated company ceases trading, and its property is transferred to the acquiring company, as the legal successor; the form of the company remains unchanged.

 During the merger, the rules of the Act on the Prohibition of Unfair and Restrictive Market Practices relating to monitoring concentrations of companies must be applied (in which case the competent authority is the Hungarian Competition Authority).

 In the event of division of a company, the company’s members (shareholders) and part of the company’s property are divided into two or more companies.
 A division may take place through separation or spin-off.
-A sole trader may also be divided into two or more companies.
+A one-man company may also be divided into two or more companies.

-In the event of separation, the company undergoing the separation is terminated, and its property is transferred to the companies created by the transformation, as its legal successors.
+In the case of separation, the company undergoing the separation is terminated, and its property is transferred to the companies created by the transformation, as its legal successors.

 In the event of a spin-off, the company from which a company is spun off continues to operate under the same company form following amendments to its articles of association, and a new company or companies is/are created with the participation of the spun-off members (shareholders) and part of the company’s property.

 The company's supreme body will decide on the transformation twice, unless the articles of association provide otherwise.
 On the first occasion, it will establish whether the company’s members (shareholders) agree with the intention to undertake a transformation, ascertain the company form to which the transformation will take place, and assess which of the company’s members (shareholders) wish to become members (shareholders) of the legal successor company.